vendetta-mod/VendettaTweak/README.md

 # VendettaTweak

-A rootful/rootless tweak to inject Vendetta into a Discord IPA.
+A rootful/rootless tweak to inject Vendetta into Discord.

 ## Installation